IBCNServices/lab-kappa-docs/setup-windows.md

 ## Docker installation

-* Install Docker for Windows CE edition from:
+* Install Docker Desktop from [https://docs.docker.com/desktop/windows/install/](https://docs.docker.com/desktop/windows/install/).
-  * [https://docs.docker.com/docker-for-windows/install-windows-home/](https://docs.docker.com/docker-for-windows/install-windows-home/) for Windows 10 Home users
-  * [https://docs.docker.com/docker-for-windows/install/](https://docs.docker.com/docker-for-windows/install/) for Windows 10 Enterprise or Pro users
   * Make sure to select the stable version
 * Follow to on-screen instructions
   * Make sure to enable the following option (already enabled by default): "Use the WSL 2 based engine"
   * Start Docker after the installation.
 * If you receive a notification about a kernel update:
-  * Follow the instructions provided [here](https://docs.microsoft.com/en-us/windows/wsl/install-win10#step-4---download-the-linux-kernel-update-package) and install the WSL2 Linux kernel update under Step 4.
+  * Follow the instructions provided [here](https://docs.microsoft.com/en-us/windows/wsl/install#install) to switch to WSL2.
 Reboot afterwards.
-  * Execute the command in an elevated Powershell illustrated in Step 5: `wsl --set-default-version 2`
   * Docker should now start succesfully.
 If you receive an `IOException`, make sure your virtualisation is enabled in your BIOS.

 ## Visual Studio Code